 \begin{lemma} Let $(i_0,i_1),(i_1,i_2),(i_2,i_3),\dots,(i_{l-1},i_l)$ be a sequence of data points such that for all $t \in \{1,\dots,l\}$ we have $(i_{t-1},i_t) \in \S$.
 Given the labels of the data points in $\S$ we can infer the label of $(i_0,i_l)$. \end{lemma}

-\begin{proof} Consider two data-points $(i,j)$ and $(j,t)$.
-If the labels of both data-points are $1$, it means that features $i$, $j$ and $t$ have the same type.
+\begin{proof} Consider two data points $(i,j)$ and $(j,t)$.
+If the labels of both data points are $1$, then the features $i$, $j$ and $t$ have the same type.
 Hence, the label of $(i,t)$ is $1$ too.
-If the labels of both of them are $0$, it means that the type of features $i$ and $j$ are different, and the type of features $j$ and $t$ are different.
+If the labels of both of them are $0$, then the type of features $i$ and $j$ are different, and the type of features $j$ and $t$ are different.
 Hence, the type of features $i$ and $t$ are the same, which means the label of $(i,t)$ is $1$.
 A similar argument shows that if either $(i,j)$ or $(j,t)$ has label $1$ and the other has label $0$, then the label of $(i,t)$ is $0$.
 Thus, knowing the labels of $(i,j)$ and $(j,t)$ determines the label of $(i,t)$.
 Applying this inductively proves the lemma. \end{proof}

-\begin{proof}[Proof of Theorem~\ref{thm:hard}] The proof goes by reducing the densest $k$-subgraph problem to the \FoN\ problem.
+\begin{proof}[Proof of Theorem~\ref{thm:hard}] The proof goes by reducing the densest $k$-subgraph problem to \FoN.
 In the densest $k$-subgraph problem, we have an unweighted graph $\G$, and the goal is to find a subgraph of $\G$ with $k$ vertices and the maximum number of edges.
 We say an algorithm is an $\alpha$-approximation algorithm for the densest $k$-subgraph problem if it returns a subgraph with $k$ vertices where the number of edges is at least $\alpha$ times that of the densest $k$-subgraph.
 It is known that there is no $\omega(n^{-1/\poly\log\log n})$-approximation polynomial-time algorithm for the densest $k$-subgraph problem unless ETH fails~\cite{manurangsi2017almost}.

-Next, we show how to transform an input of the densest $k$-subgraph problem to an input to the \FoN\ problem, and then show how to transform an approximate solution for the \FoN\ problem to an approximate solution for the densest $k$-subgraph problem while only increasing the approximation factor by a constant.
+Next, we show how to transform an input of the densest $k$-subgraph problem to an input of \FoN, and then show how to transform an approximate solution for \FoN\ to an approximate solution for the densest $k$-subgraph problem while only increasing the approximation factor by a constant.
 Therefore an $\omega(n^{-1/\poly\log\log n})$-approximation polynomial-time algorithm for the \FoN\ implies an $\omega(n^{-1/\poly\log\log n})$-approximation polynomial-time algorithm for the densest $k$-subgraph problem, which does not exist unless ETH fails.